-The Registrant shall thus consider whether a change of the materials and/or the process parameters yields grades of the same substance or results in different substances.
-Where the registered substance is manufactured/imported as different grades of the same substance, information on the manufacturing parameters shall be reported separately for each grade.
+This is, in particular, relevant as the information in Section 1.1 and in the CSR contains references to "magnesium silicate" and "magnesium trisilicate".
+ECHA notes that "magnesium silicate" and "magnesium trisilicate" are considered as different substances with their own EC entries (magnesium silicate 237-413-2 and trisilicate 239-076-7).
+The Registrant shall consider whether a change of the materials and/or the process parameters yields grades of the same substance or results in different substances.
+Where the registered substance is manufactured/imported as different grades (i.e. compositions of specific phases and forms) of the same substance, information on the manufacturing parameters shall be reported separately for each grade.
 For each grade the respective composition of defined stoichiometric ratio, phase(s) (amorphous, crystalline) and form(s) (fibers, powders, nanopowders, surface treated forms, etc. as relevant) shall also be reported.

-In this respect ECHA notes that amorphous silicas are known to have grades (compositions of specific form e.g. powders, ultra-fine powders, etc.) that meet the EU recommendation for nanomaterials1 in terms of primary particle size and/or specific surface area.
+In this respect ECHA notes that amorphous silicas are known to have grades (compositions of specific form e.g. powders, ultra-fine powders, etc.) that meet the EU recommendation for nanomaterials in terms of primary particle size and/or specific surface area.

 To ensure a high level of protection of human health and the environment, the REACH Regulation imposes the determination of hazards and risk irrespective of the form of the substances concerned.
-This includes more specifically nanoforms of substances, which may trigger specific hazardous properties and risks, as already highlighted by various institutions, including the European Parliament.2
+This includes more specifically nanoforms of substances, which may trigger specific hazardous properties and risks, as already highlighted by various institutions, including the European Parliament.

-In fact, the current scientific knowledge establishes that the risks of nanoforms of substances would require separate assessment.
+In fact, the current scientific knowledge establishes that the risks of nanoforms of substanceswould require separate assessment.
 Indeed, the specific risks of nanoforms are not founded on mere hypotheses that have not been scientifically confirmed.
-These risks have actually been fully demonstrated by the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR).3 The fact that there is still some degree of scientific uncertainty as to the existence or extent of such risks does not, by itself, discharge registrants from characterising nanoforms in order to carry out their duties under the REACH Regulation.
+These risks have actually been fully demonstrated by the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR).
+The fact that there is still some degree of scientific uncertainty as to the existence or extent of such risks does not, by itself, discharge registrants from characterising nanoforms in order to carry out their duties under the REACH Regulation.
 Based on the above, the Registrant is compelled to scientifically assess the potentially adverse effects of nanoforms.